Sustainability / Governance Corporate Compliance

 Case objective: To gain an understanding of improper practices concerning third-party authorization related to the Group’s products

-E-learning courses for subjects that include those indicated below are provided to all Daicel Group employees every year, including contract employees and temporary workers.
-In FY2023/3, this course was held at 100% of all Daicel Group companies and 9,338 personnel (73.4% of all personnel) took part in the courses.
+E-learning courses for subjects that include those indicated below are provided to all Daicel Group company employees every year, including contract employees and temporary workers.
+In FY2024/3, these courses was held at 100% of all Daicel Group companies and 11,354 personnel (89.2% of all personnel) took part in the courses.

 (1) An overview of compliance, including laws about fair business practices, and prevention of corruption, such as the Antitrust Law and the Unfair Competition Prevention Act

-*There are currently 12,716 personnel in the Daicel Group, including contract employees and temporary workers (as of March 2023)
+*There are 12,732 personnel in the Daicel Group, including contract employees and temporary workers (as of end of March 2024)

 3. Senryu* Contest